kolov/formi/README.md

 // )
 ```

-The document content can be access through lenses:1
+The document content can be access through lenses.
+Because of the dynamic document structure, lens creation may fail.

 ```scala
 import com.akolov.forms.DocumentLens._